GAnagno/blog/_posts/2019-08-09-room-graph.markdown

 title:  "Room Graph"
 date:   2019-08-09 22:00:00 +0200
 ---
 During the past few years, I have been responsible for the `room-list` and the `door-list` in the planning of a large biotechnology facility.
-It suddenly occurred to me that these two things are actually one and can be jointly represented with a `graph`.
+It suddenly occurred to me that these two things are actually one and can be jointly represented by a `graph`.

 For obvious confidentiality reasons and also for the sake of clarity, I will not publish that.
 Although free access to structured architectural data, aka BIM, is very restricted, there are some exceptions.
 BIMobject®, a digital platform for the construction industry based in Malmö, Denmark, is one of them.
 They actually published the model of their own headquarters designed by SHL Architects as a demonstration of best practice.